How to Build your own Fly Rod

 A reamer for sizing the inside hole in the cork handle sounds more of a challenge but I made one from an old rod with a strip of sand paper wrapped around it, piece of tape each end, then fit it into your hand drill, works perfectly adequately.

 The two things I would recommend buying are a drying motor, which rotates the rod slowly as the epoxy used to cover the thread that holds the guides in place dries.
 Again you can turn them by hand but the drying motor save you having to be in consent attendance.
-And one of the thread tensioners would be useful, I tried to make a home made one and well it just didn't work that well, not smooth enough, though again if you want to keep costs down an old book will suffice as a tensioner.
+And one of the thread tensioners would be useful, I tried to make a home made one and well it just didn't work that well, not smooth enough, though again if you want to keep costs down passing the thread between the pages of an old book will suffice as a tensioner.

-For the shop I've chosen to go with the locally made CTS brand because they are a very good product, which I can highly recomend to you, plus they're 100% Kiwi made and it's good to support the locals :)
+However I do recommend the locally made CTS brand because they are a very good product, with a growing world wide reputations for quality, plus they're 100% Kiwi made and it's good to support the locals :)

 First time round it's good to spend a bit of practice time on the guide wraps and epoxying, just use an old rod, make the mistakes there before tackling the real thing.
-Anyone who is at all good with their hands and enjoys making things should find rod making an enjoyable pastime, but be warned like many things to do with fly fishing you may be come addicted!© Flyshop NZ 2012
+Anyone who is at all good with their hands and enjoys making things should find rod making an enjoyable pastime, but be warned like many things to do with fly fishing you may be come addicted!